karanm6505/HuffStream/README.md

 A client-server application for transferring files with Huffman encoding-based compression.
 This system demonstrates data compression techniques in network communications.

+## New Features

+- **Multiple Clients/Servers**: Support for any number of clients and servers
+- **Dual Channels**: Separate channels for data and control transmissions
+- **SSL/TLS Security**: Encrypted communications between client and server
+- **Graceful Termination**: Proper cleanup to prevent socket binding errors
+- **Configuration-based**: No need to rewrite or recompile code for new servers

 ## Installation

 1. Clone the repository: